jordansissel/sysadvent/2011/13/article.md

 pro](http://www.jedi.be/blog/2011/12/05/puppet-unit-testing-like-a-pro/).

-So we got code, and we got tests, what else are we missing? **Automation** of this process: it's funny if you think of it that we automate the hell out of server installations, but haven't automated the previous described process.
+So we got code, and we got tests, what else are we missing? **Automation** of this process: it's funny, if you think of it, that we automate the hell out of server installations, but we haven't automated the previous described process.

-The need to run `vagrant provision` or `rake rspec` actually breaks my development flow: I have to leave my editor to run a shell command and then come back to it depending on the output.
+The need to manually run `vagrant provision` or `rake rspec` actually breaks my development flow: I have to leave my editor to run a shell command and then come back to it depending on the output.